zzerexx/scripts/README.md

 ```

 # Counter Blox Spectator Viewer
-Allows you to see who is spectating you.
+see who is spectating you
+u can drag it anywhere too very cool
 skidded from hexagon btw

 # Synapse XI